350 Ornamenta

-Ornamenta (minor planet designation: 350 Ornamenta) is a relatively large main-belt asteroid, measuring 118 km in diameter.
+350 Ornamenta is a relatively large main-belt asteroid, measuring 118 km in diameter.
 It is classified as a C-type asteroid and is probably composed of carbonaceous material.

-Ornamenta was discovered by Auguste Charlois on December 14, 1892, in Nice, France.
+Ornamenta was discovered by Auguste Charlois on 14 December 1892, in Nice, France.
 It was named in 1905 in honor of Antoinette Horneman, who was a member of the Société astronomique de France.

 During 2002, the asteroid was observed occulting a star.
 The resulting chords provided a diameter estimate of 99.5 km.

 This object is the namesake of a family of 14–93 asteroids that share similar spectral properties and orbital elements; hence they may have arisen from the same collisional event.
 All members have a relatively high orbital inclination.